meilisearch/documentation/reference/api/stats.md

 #### `lastUpdate`

-The `lastUpdate` field shows when the last update was made to the database in the ISO 8601 format.
+The `lastUpdate` field shows when the last update was made to the database in the RFC 3339 format.

 ### Example